Retrieval-enhanced Knowledge Editing in Language Models for Multi-Hop Question Answering: Methodology

 \section{Methodology}

-Our Retrieval-Augmented Editing (RAE) framework, as shown in Figure~\ref{fig:figure2}, contains two key steps: (1) retrieving edited facts relevant to the target question, and (2) editing the language model using these retrieved facts via in-context learning.
-We will first discuss step (2) with the motivation of our design in the following section.
-The details of step (1) can be found in Sections~\ref{retrieval} and~\ref{Redundant_Facts_Pruning}.
+Our Retrieval-Augmented Editing (RAE) framework, as shown in Figure~\ref{fig:figure2}, contains two key steps: (1) retrieving edited facts relevant to the question, and (2) editing the language model using these retrieved facts via in-context learning.
+We will first discuss step~(2) with the motivation of our design in the following section.
+The details of step~(1) are in Sections~\ref{retrieval} and~\ref{Redundant_Facts_Pruning}.